Fiat Chrysler unions received assurances on jobs, investment after merger

 Francesca Re David, leader of the FIOM-CGIL labor group, one of the most important union bodies representing the company’s workers, said before the meeting that “not shutting down plants does not mean guaranteeing job levels”.

-However labor group representatives said not only had management promised to avoid redundancies, they had also pledged to get all group employees off special furlourgh arrangements and back to work by 2022.
+However labor group representatives said not only had management promised to avoid redundancies, they had also pledged to get all group employees off special furlough arrangements and back to work by 2022.

 In addition, a 5 billion euro investment plan for Italy by 2021 would be maintained, with most of the investment coming next year.